[Lube Review] Pjur Med Natural & Pjur Med Sensitive Lubricant

 Promescent organic aloe-based lube

 I’ve never tried an aloe-based lube before, so this was a new one to me.
 I’ve been sniffing it and trying to work out what the scent reminds me of.
-It’s very botanical – basically, if “green” had a smell, it would be this.
-The aloe lube has a stronger taste than the water-based, though it’s still pretty mild and not at all unpleasant.
+It’s very botanical.
+Basically, if “green” had a smell, it would be this.
+The aloe lube has a stronger taste than the water-based, though it’s still pretty mild and not unpleasant.

 It’s got a lovely, slippery feel that is the closest of the three to natural lubrication.
 It left my skin feeling soft and non-sticky, and did not stain my sheets.